TIBCOSoftware/jrio-docker/README.md

 ## Downloading JasperReports IO

-Download the JasperReports IO zip archive from the Community website and unpack it.
+Download the JasperReports IO zip archive from the [Jaspersoft website](https://jaspersoft.com/download) and unpack it.

 ## Cloning the repository(optional)

 Cloning this JasperReports IO Docker repository is not required as the Dockerfile and all the supported files in this repo are packed inside the JasperReports IO zip distribution.

-## Repository structure inside docker folder
+## Docker folder repository structure

 When you unpack the JasperReports IO zip, the following files are placed under docker folder: